eriixon/leedcode/README.md

 21. Merge Two Sorted Lists
 Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.

+26. Remove Duplicates from Sorted Array
+Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.
+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.